-- 1 Peel off the tape securing the wireless antenna from the system board [1]. - 2 Disconnect the display cable from the connector on the system board [2, 3].
+- 1 Peel off the tape securing the wireless antenna, and disconnect the antennas from the system board [1]. - 2 Disconnect the display cable from the connector on the system board [2, 3].

-- 3 Unroute the display cable from the routing guides on the palmrest and keyboard assembly [1]. - 4 Remove the six (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [2].
+- 3 Unroute the display cable from the routing guides on the palmrest and keyboard assembly [1]. - 4 Remove the four (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [2].